Spruill Conservation Farm

 If you are interested in visiting the property, landowner permission is required.
 The property is not open to the general public.

 The farm also serves as an educational resource, hosting school tours and providing hands-on learning opportunities in conservation and agriculture.
+Visitors can explore the farm’s rich history through preserved landmarks like The Packhouse, which holds original farming equipment, a one-room schoolhouse, and former tenant farmer homes.
 Community events, including the annual Fig Festival, highlight the importance of conservation efforts while celebrating the farm’s agricultural history and its ongoing role in preserving the natural environment.

 community event